dltmddyd321/dltmddyd321/README.md

 ### 👋 Hello!
 Nice to meet you!
 I'm **Mobile App Developer** using Android and iOS.

-Usually I develop using Android studio and Xcode, but I am also developing using a Flutter.
+Usually I develop using Android studio and Xcode, but I am also studying lutter development.

 I always enjoy thinking and thinking about new ideas and making them.